Lab 4: Linked and Loaded

 3. Linking and memmap

-In this exercise, you will repeat some of the live coding demonstrations shown in the lecture on linking and loading.
+In this exercise, you will repeat some of the live coding demonstrations from the lecture on linking and loading.

 Let's first review some terminology.
 An object file (also called an .o file or a relocatable) is the result of compiling and assembling a single source file.
 An object file is on its way to becoming a runnable program, but it's not finished.
 The linker takes over from there to combine the object file with additional object files and libraries.
 The linker is responsible for resolving inter-module references and relocating symbols to their final location.
 The output of the linker is an executable file, this represents a full program that is ready to run.